Track mileage automatically

 How To Keep Car Allowance Tax-Free

 When employers provide a car allowance, one of the most common concerns is how to minimize the tax burden.
-Employees are often left wondering why their allowance is taxed and at what rate.
-However, armed with the right knowledge, a car allowance can be kept tax-free altogether.
+Employees are often left wondering why their allowance is considered taxable income and at what rate.

 When do employers provide a car allowance?

-Employers typically supply employees with a car allowance when they need to use a car as part of their work on a regular basis.
-Employees use this allowance to pay for fuel, maintenance, insurance, depreciation, and other expenses of using a personal car for work purposes.
-Although, in some cases, employees may use the allowance to rent or buy a car as well.
+Employers typically provide employees with a car allowance when they need to use a car regularly for work.
+Employees use this allowance to pay for fuel, maintenance, insurance, depreciation, and other expenses associated with using a personal car for work purposes.
+In some cases, employees may also use the allowance to rent or buy a car.

 Driversnote